Social and Behavioral Science Major with a Concentration in Culture and Society

-This interdisciplinary major provides the basis for a broad education in social science, leading to the degree of Bachelor of Arts (B.A.) in Social and Behavioral Sciences (referred to as “SOBS”).
-Unlike traditional majors, SOBS offers students a unique learning experience based on their own interests across multiple academic fields.
-Students choose a combination of courses in one of three career-focused tracks (Allied Health; Policy, Justice and Administration; and Culture and Society) from among several social science disciplines, including:
+This interdisciplinary major provides the basis for a broad education in social science, leading to the degree of Bachelor of Arts (B.A.) in Social and Behavioral Sciences (referred to as “SBS”).
+Unlike traditional majors, SBS offers students a unique learning experience based on their own interests across multiple academic fields.
+Students choose a combination of courses in one of three career-focused concentrations (Allied Health; Policy, Justice and Administration; and Culture and Society) from among several social science disciplines, including:

 The program is an excellent springboard for graduate studies as well as work in:

-The SOBS major is an ideal foundation for essential professional skills such as creative thinking and synthesis of ideas across multiple fields.
-Students can complete their core requirements and the SOBS major within six semesters.
+The SBS major is an ideal foundation for essential professional skills such as creative thinking and synthesis of ideas across multiple fields.
+Students can complete their core requirements and the SBS major within six semesters.
 This provides students the flexibility to potentially explore additional academic interests, dovetail minors or certificate programs, study abroad, or take prerequisite courses for graduate and professional school programs.

 Major in Social and Behavioral Sciences Program